 Please send in your NOCUPP membership renewal now to ensure we have your renewal is processed in time.

 For just $1 per day we can continue NOCUPP patrol in your neighborhood and keep our area safe and secure with this very effective crime reduction program.
 Remember, a benefit of NOCUPP membership is access to the NOCUPP patrol officer’s direct cell phone and you can have vacation watches done for you, but our officers only provide these special services to our current members, not to past members.
-Renew now before you might need their services during the holidays!
+Renew now before you might need their services during your vacations or holidays!

 Pay now via PayPal or a credit card via the NOCUPP web site (note PayPal adds a small fee for credit card payments) and if needed update your information using our online form.